volschin/fritzbox_exporter/README.md

   - [x] move config of metrics to be exported to config file rather then code
   - [x] add config for additional metrics to collect (especially from TR-064 API)
   - [x] create a grafana dashboard consuming the additional metrics
+  - [ ] collect metrics from lua APIs not available in UPNP APIs

 Other changes:
   - replaced digest authentication code with own implementation